lvcabral/Prince-of-Persia-Roku/README.md

 There are two selectable options of sprites, the classic MS-DOS (1990) and Macintosh (1992) versions, all levels and cut scenes are already implemented.
 In addition to that, it also supports Mods with custom levels, graphics and sounds.
 Some examples, converted from the [Community DOS Mods](http://www.popot.org/custom_levels.php), are available in the source code.

-If you have a Roku or Roku TV you can install the preview channel using this link: https://my.roku.com/add/PoPPreview
+If you have a Roku or Roku TV you can install the preview channel using this link: https://my.roku.com/add/PoPPreview You can also play this version online with a **Roku emulator** I also developed, check it at: https://lvcabral.com/brs

 Recommended devices:
 Roku Ultra, Roku Premiere(+), Roku 4, Roku 3, Roku 2 HD (3000X), Roku 2 XD (3050X), Roku 2 XS (3100X), new Roku Streaming Sticks (3800X, 3810X), new Roku Express (3900X, 3910X) and the 4K Roku TV's (6000X, 7000X, 8000X).